Sleep Disorders

 Idiopathic basal ganglia calcification is a rare condition, but precise incidence is difficult to establish given the varied nomenclature in the literature and wide spectrum of clinical manifestations including asymptomatic carriers.

-Earlier studies have suggested slightly higher incidence in men than in women (1.3-2:1), but a study showed no sex bias, although men had higher calcification burden (48; 85; 55).
-It has also been noted that older age and lower body mass index (BMI) have been associated with greater risk of developing basal ganglia calcifications (18).
+Earlier studies have suggested slightly higher incidence in men than in women (1.3-2:1), whereas a large-scale systematic review of 516 patients revealed a lower incidence in men (46%) (06), and one study showed no sex bias, despite a higher calcification burden in men (51; 92; 60).
+Older age and lower body mass index (BMI) have been associated with greater risk of developing basal ganglia calcifications (21).

 There are no known methods to prevent idiopathic basal ganglia calcification.